-Savings on eyewear and exams
+Eyewear and exams

-At Aetna, you get discounts on designer frames, prescription lenses, lens options like scratch coating and tint, non-disposable contact lenses.
-Also, savings on LASIK laser eye surgery and replacement contact lenses delivered to your door.
+Discounts on designer frames, prescription lenses, lens options like scratch coating, tint and non-disposable contact lenses.
+Save on LASIK laser eye surgery and replacement contact lenses delivered to your door.
 Save on accessories like eyeglass chains, lens cases, cleaners, and nonprescription sunglasses.
-You can visit many doctors in private practice.
-Plus, national chains like LensCrafters®, Target Optical®, and Pearle Vision®.
-Check your member website at aetnafeds.com for a full list.
-Your eye exams are always discounted.
-So even if your plan covers your first exam, you can save on another one from any participating doctor.
+Visit many doctors in private practice.
+Plus, national chains like LensCrafters®, Target Optical® and Pearle Vision®.

-Savings options on hearing aids and exams
+Hearing aids and exams

-You get hearing discounts that can help you and your covered family members save on hearing exams, a large choice of leading brand hearing aids, batteries and free routine follow-up services.
+Save on hearing exams, a large choice of leading brand hearing aids, batteries and free routine follow-up services.
 There are two ways for you to save at thousands of locations through Hearing Care Solutions or Amplifon Hearing Health Care.

-Savings on healthy lifestyle choices
+Healthy lifestyle choices

 Save on gym memberships, health coaching, fitness gear and nutrition products that support a healthy lifestyle.
-You get access to local and national discounts on brands you know.
-At-home weight-loss programs with tips and menus; track progress from the privacy of your home.
-Enjoy healthy food options like meal delivery to your home on your schedule.
-You can also save on wearable fitness devices, meditation, yoga, wellness programs group fitness on demand.
+Get access to local and national discounts on brands you know.
+At-home weight-loss programs with tips and menus.
+Also save on wearable fitness devices, meditation, yoga, wellness programs and group fitness on demand.

-Savings on natural products and services
+Natural products and services

-Try these natural products and services\ at a discount.
-Ease your stress and tension with therapeutic massage.
-Heal pain or stress points with acupuncture or chiropractic care.\\ Get advice from registered dietitians with nutrition services.
+Ease your stress and tension and save on therapeutic massage, acupuncture or chiropractic care.
 Get advice from registered dietitians with nutrition services.
-Save on a wide variety of popular products from health and fitness vendors, like blood pressure monitors, pedometers and activity trackers, devices for pain relief and many other Omron® products.
-And finally, you can save on teeth whitening, electronic toothbrushes, Z SonicTM toothbrushes, replacement brush heads and various oral health care kits.
+Save on popular products from health and fitness vendors, like blood pressure monitors, pedometers and activity trackers, devices for pain relief and many other products.
+Save on teeth whitening, electronic toothbrushes, replacement brush heads and various oral health care kits.